 ASL Interpreting

-SXSW EDU does not provide ASL interpreters for expos, parties, sponsor events, or personal 1:1 to accompany individuals throughout the festival.
-If you are attending one of these types of events and would like to bring your own interpreter, contact accessibility@sxsw.com about our Companion Wristband option.
+SXSW does not provide 1:1 ASL Interpreters to accompany individuals throughout the festival.
+If you would like to bring your own 1:1 interpreter, check out our Companion Wristband option above.

 Captions